kelciour/movies2anki/README.md

 * Movie mode:
   * Change end time of phrases to the next phrase's start time
   * Add empty phrase if the first subtitle starts after 15 seconds
+* Video Dimensions:
+  * If one of the values is -1 then a value that maintains the aspect ratio of the input image, calculated from the other specified dimension, will be used.
+If both of them are -1, the input size is used.

 ## Anki Card Example (Front & Back)

 <img src="https://dl.dropboxusercontent.com/u/58886000/GitHub/front-back-hints.png" width="775" height="396">

 This card template I use on my phone.
-To use on desktop it may be helpful to install addon ["Replay buttons on card"](https://ankiweb.net/shared/info/498789867) or ["svg_play_button.py"](https://gist.github.com/kelciour/ce22e4d5908090f51dce537ccce35a5c).
+To use it on desktop it may be helpful to install addon ["Replay buttons on card"](https://ankiweb.net/shared/info/498789867) or better use [updated version](https://gist.github.com/kelciour/ce22e4d5908090f51dce537ccce35a5c).
+Because in the original add-on after clicking on the audio button media file will be added in queue and may not be played immediately.

 ## Usage